 The original hand-written title for this was ‘BMITW’s Stop-banging-into-things Crash Bang Wallop Bruise Balm’.
 I made it for my Mum (AKA Best Mum In The World), who seems to enjoy rather too much walking into inanimate objects and coming up purply-blue.
 I researched ways in which mother nature can assist in the healing of said multi-coloured thigh-art, and the ingredients I’ve used here all came up trumps.
 Now, this formulation is one of my all-time favourites – it really is brilliant.
 The fact that it smells so wonderful (lavender, peppermint and rosemary are a dream team!) doesn’t hurt either.

 Having little excuse to use it myself (I don’t tend to walk into things quite as often as my Mum, though am definitely jinxing myself by writing this…), I tried it once as a lip balm.
-It is now the only lip balm I use (and I’ve tried several thousand lip balms in my time!).
+It is now the only lip balm I use alongside the tinted Balmy Gloss for Lippy Roses (and I’ve sampled several thousand lip balms in my time!).

 Funnily enough (as a side note), I discovered afterwards that lavender, peppermint and rosemary are the exact components of the trio my Grandma added to the ‘headache cream’, she made me once and which I still treasure (its scent is as incredible as its shelf life!) so obviously there is something extra magical about this blend of essential oils.